 - Regularly Scheduled Evil: The shtriga appears in a new town every 15-20 years.

 - During Dean's flashback, Sam is watching Thunder Cats.

 - Dean tries to explain away their father not killing the shtriga by saying he didn't get his Wheaties that morning.

 - The towns Sam explains were recently struck by the shtriga include Brockway, Ogdenville, and North Haverbrook.
 These are the same towns plagued by the monorail in The Simpsons episode "Marge vs. the Monorail".

 - Really 700 Years Old: The shtriga.

 - Shapeshifter Default Form: The shtriga usually appears as an innocuous human, often an old woman, but in this case a pediatrician.

-- Steel Ear Drums: acknowledged—the boys make a note of telling Mike to cover his ears.
+- Steel Ear Drums: Acknowledged—the boys make a note of telling Michael that the gunshots will be louder than in the movies, and to cover his ears.

 - Themed Aliases: Sam's alias as Dr. Kaplan may refer to guitarist Ira Kaplan of Yo La Tengo.

 - Things That Go "Bump" in the Night: Branches scratching on the windowpane that turn into long weathered fingers as the little girl hides under her covers in the opening scene.